fsantos250000000108/fsantos250000000108.github.io/README.md

 # Overview
-This Github Repository is all of my potential workflow and growth when it comes to my web development.
+This Github Repository is all of my potential workflow and growth when it comes to my web development skills as a student.

 Website can be accessed through my Github or to the link "fsantos250000000108.github.io"